ruizhang-ai/SIGN-Detecting-Beneficial-Feature-Interactions-for-Recommender-Systems/README.md

 This is our implementation for the paper:

 Su, Y., Zhang, R., Erfani, S., & Xu, Z. (2021). *Detecting Beneficial Feature Interactions for Recommender Systems*.
-In Proceedings of the 34th AAAI Conference on Artificial Intelligence (AAAI).
-[Link](https://arxiv.org/abs/2008.00404)
+In Proceedings of the 35th AAAI Conference on Artificial Intelligence (AAAI). [link1](https://www.ruizhang.info/publications/AAAI%202021%20Detecting%20Beneficial%20Feature%20Interactions%20for%20Recommender%20Systems.pdf) or [Link2](https://arxiv.org/abs/2008.00404)

 ## Description